ExpectozJJ/CANet/README.md

         └───451C_A_W_77_F
 ```

-## 4. Commutative algebra package setup
+## 4. Package Installation
-This setups the package to generate the multiscale commutative algebra embeddings
+This setups the package to generate features for CANet
 At `bin`, change the directory of `jackal.dir` to your local path.
 ```shell
 cd code